Braves vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Atlanta has gone 12-4 (winning 75% of its games) when playing as moneyline favorites of -160 or shorter.
+- Atlanta has played as an underdog of +100 or more twice this season and won both games.

-- Based on this game's moneyline, the Braves' implied win probability is 61.5%.
+- The moneyline set for this matchup implies the Braves have a 50% chance of coming away with a victory in the contest.

-- Atlanta has combined with opponents to go over the total 22 times this season for a 22-14-1 record against the over/under.
+- Atlanta and its opponents have gone over the total this season in 22 of its 38 opportunities.

-- The Braves have had a run line set for just one game this season, and they covered.
+- The Braves have played just one game with a spread this season and covered in that contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.